StackVista/stackstate-docs/configure/security/authentication/file.md

 ## Overview

-In case no external authentication provider can be used, you can use file based authentication.
+If an external authentication provider is not available, you can use file based authentication.
 This will require every StackState user to be pre-configured in the configuration file.
 For every change made to a user in the configuration, StackState must be restarted.

 StackState includes four default roles - Administrator, Platform Administrator, Power user and Guest.
 The permissions assigned to each default role and instructions on how to create other roles can be found in the [RBAC documentation](../rbac/role_based_access_control.md).